Skip to main content

 Adams Road

 The Adams Road section of the Comberton Greenway runs from Grange Road to Wilberforce Road junction.
-Already used by up to 3,000 cyclists daily, Adams Road will become England’s first Cycle Street.
+Already used by up to 3,000 cyclists daily, Adams Road is becoming England’s first Cycle Street.

 A compound has been set up in the area to the north-west of Wilberforce/Adams Road junction.

-The removal of most of the on-street parking will improve safety and make the road far more user friendly for pedestrians by creating more space along the footways whilst providing additional planting.
+The removal of most of the on-street parking will make the road safer and more user-friendly for pedestrians, by increasing space on the footways.

-The works on Adams Road will involve altering the existing road layout by widening both sides of the footways to ensure there is appropriate room for pedestrians.
+Widening both sets of footways will make more room for pedestrians.
 As part of the new layout, cyclists will have priority over motor vehicles.
 All footways and the entire road will be resurfaced with planting areas along the road’s edge and the required drainage added.

-The improvement of the existing signalised junction of Grange Road, a new raised table junction at Adams Road/Sylvester Road and new uncontrolled crossings on Adams Road are included in the project.
+The project includes improvement of the existing signal junction of Grange Road, a new raised table junction at Adams Road/Sylvester Road and new crossings on Adams Road.

-During works there will be closure points at each end of Adams Road, access for residents will remain, however residents may be expected to come through a particular end depending on the stage of works.
+During construction there will be closure points at each end of Adams Road, access for residents will remain, however residents may be required to use specific ends depending on the stage of works.
 Signage will be in place if this is the case.

 Coton village

-Excavation, kerbing and tarmac surfacing has been completed outside The Plough public house and Whitwell Way.
-At the Cambridge Road junction drainage works and the installation of kerbing is underway.
-After this has been completed, the path will be resurfaced.
-Three-way temporary traffic lights are in place.
-At the High Street junction, excavation is underway in preparation for the introduction of a new formalised give way junction.
-Signage has been placed at the village entrance to show that businesses remain open as usual.
+Excavation, kerbing and tarmac surfacing has been completed outside The Plough pub and Whitwell Way.
+At the Cambridge Road junction drainage works and the installation of kerbing have been completed.
+The path will be resurfaced in the new year.

-Works will take approximately 15 weeks.
-Most activity will take place during the day under temporary traffic management with access maintained as required, with some night-time closures for surfacing and road marking to minimise the impact to residents.
-Residents will receive advance notice of any road closures.
+Work will take approximately 15 weeks with most activity taking place during the day under temporary traffic management with access maintained.
+There will be some night-time closures for surfacing and road marking and residents will receive advance notice of these.

 How we got here